casper-network/docs-archive/economics/runtime.rst

 Fee allocation
 ^^^^^^^^^^^^^^

-All fees from a particular block accrue to its proposed.
-This incentivizes block production and allows major dApps to execute their own deploys for free, provided they operate a validator node and are comfortable with the latency introduced by validator scheduling.
+All fees from a particular block accrue to its proposer.
+This incentivizes non-empty block production and allows major dApps to execute their own deploys for free, provided they operate a validator node and are comfortable with the latency introduced by validator scheduling.

 Spot pricing
 ^^^^^^^^^^^^